MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationExtensionProperty.md

 Read-only.
   \[DataType \<String\>\]: Specifies the data type of the value the extension property can hold.
 Following values are supported.
-Not nullable.
 Binary - 256 bytes maximumBooleanDateTime - Must be specified in ISO 8601 format.
-Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximum
+Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximumNot nullable.
+For multivalued directory extensions, these limits apply per value in the collection.
   \[IsMultiValued \<Boolean?\>\]: Defines the directory extension as a multi-valued property.
-When true, the directory extension property can store a collection of objects of the dataType; for example, a collection of integers.
+When true, the directory extension property can store a collection of objects of the dataType; for example, a collection of string types such as 'extensionb7b1c57b532f40b8b5ed4b7a7ba67401jobGroupTracker': \['String 1', 'String 2'\].
 The default value is false.
+Supports $filter (eq).
   \[IsSyncedFromOnPremises \<Boolean?\>\]: Indicates if this extension property was synced from on-premises active directory using Microsoft Entra Connect.
 Read-only.
   \[Name \<String\>\]: Name of the extension property.